 Please note that all requests to audit a course should be completed via the Add/Drop paper form.
 The deadline is the third week for full term courses, second week for half-term courses, as well as first and second seven week courses.
 Note that advisors typically will not approve changes in Visit elections after the third week (second week in Spring and Summer half terms).
 In such cases, withdrawing or changing to an election of Pass/Fail is generally more appropriate.
 After the deadlines, students must petition for an Exception to College Rules to change Visit status.
-Petitions are available online at:
+Petitions are available online.
+Required courses may not be elected as a visit.